 Unlike the Start-up visa, the Innovator visa category is intended for more experienced business-people who have funds to invest in their business .
 This new visa scheme has been introduced as a replacement for Tier 1 Entrepreneur visa which has lead to a long tail of low quality projects which contribute little or nothing to the wider UK economy.

-In addition to an endorsement from a reputable organisation or an official body, applicants will need £50,000 to invest in their business from any legitimate source.
+In addition to an endorsement from an authorised body, applicants will need £50,000 to invest in their business from any legitimate source.

 The funding requirement has been reduced from £200,000 for most applicants in the current Tier 1 (Entrepreneur) category.

 The funding requirement will be waived for those switching from the Start-up visa as long as they have made significant headway in achieving their business plan objectives.